-Stratified validation by boundary distance $d_{\mathrm{bnd}}$ confirms this picture.
+Stratified validation by boundary distance $d_{\mathrm{bnd}}$ confirms this picture (Fig.~\ref{fig:sigma_bnd}b,\,c).
 For boundary residues ($d_{\mathrm{bnd}} = 0$), AUC is near chance (0.52--0.58) at all $\sigma$.
 For interior residues ($d_{\mathrm{bnd}} = 5$--7), AUC peaks at $\sigma = 3.5$ (AUC~$= 0.912$), while for deeply buried residues ($d_{\mathrm{bnd}} \geq 8$) the peak shifts to $\sigma = 5.0$ (AUC~$= 0.901$).
-The rightward shift of the optimal $\sigma$ with increasing $d_{\mathrm{bnd}}$ reflects the balance between frequency-resolution gain and boundary contamination: deeper interior residues tolerate wider windows before the nearest boundary enters the $3\sigma$ support.
-This establishes a maximal-localization constraint: the overall AUC is maximized at the smallest $\sigma$ because the majority of residues in real proteins lie close to a helix--coil boundary.
+The rightward shift of the optimal $\sigma$ with increasing $d_{\mathrm{bnd}}$ reflects the balance between frequency-resolution gain and boundary contamination, as deeper interior residues tolerate wider windows before the nearest boundary enters the $3\sigma$ support.
+This imposes a maximal-localization constraint in which the overall AUC is maximized at the smallest $\sigma$ because the majority of residues in real proteins lie close to a helix--coil boundary.